Let's trace back

+When we talk about Che Guevara, we immediately picture the Cuban revolution or the leader's Marxist-Leninist stance, unless you’re a rider, that is!
+If you scratch under the surface of the origins of Che's battle, you'll come to find that his motorcycle trips largely shaped his way of thinking.
 In 1951, in the midst of his medical studies, Ernesto Rafael Guevara embarked on his first motorcycle tour of Latin America with Alberto Granado.
 He took a second trip in 1953.
 During this first expedition, Che witnessed poverty on a daily basis.
 This planted a seed: he was certain that the only way these inequalities could be eradicated was through a revolution.
-To celebrate the launch of our motorcycle tour in Peru, we retraced the steps of the Argentine guerrilla leader.

 From San Francisco to Buenos Aires